 2. Additional therapies or treatments to help with symptoms that people may experience due to their MS is outlined in more detail in the LIVING WITH MS section.

-To learn more about personal treatment plans, please visit the TREATING MS section of this website.
+To learn more about personal treatment plans, please visit the MANAGING MS section of this website.

 Can I make a full recovery from MS?